EricThomson/CCN_caiman_mesmerize_workshop_2023/README.md

 python C:\Users\your-username\anaconda3\envs\your-env-name\bin\caimanmanager.py install
 ```

-If you continue to have issues with this step, please post an issue on the caiman github or gitterpip install git+https://github.com/kushalkolar/fastplotlib.git: https://github.com/flatironinstitute/CaImAn/issues
+If you continue to have issues with this step, please post an issue on the [`CaImAn` github](https://github.com/flatironinstitute/CaImAn) or post in the `#caiman` channel on slack.

 5. Run `ipython` and verify that `caiman` and `mesmerize_core` are installed: